EnterpriseDB/barman/doc/manual/66-about.en.md

 ## Support and sponsor opportunities

-Barman is free software, written and maintained by 2ndQuadrant.
-If you require support on using Barman, or if you need new features, please get in touch with 2ndQuadrant.
+Barman is free software, written and maintained by EnterpriseDB.
+If you require support on using Barman, or if you need new features, please get in touch with EnterpriseDB.
 You can sponsor the development of new features of Barman and PostgreSQL which will be made publicly available as open source.